-- First-timers - 35 slots will be allocated to this lottery, which is for anyone who has never started a Hardrock.
-The intention is to increase the likelihood for applicants with many DNS's to get into the run.
-Modeling suggests that giving applicants 2^N tickets, where N is the number of previous DNSs, will ensure that those with the most DNSs will get in, while still giving first-time applicants a chance.
+Never Started - 47 slots will be allocated to this lottery, which is for anyone who has never started a Hardrock.
+The intention is to increase the likelihood for applicants with many DNSs to get into the run.
+Modeling suggests that giving applicants 2^N tickets, where N is the number of previous DNSs, will ensure that those with the most DNSs will get in, while still giving applicants who have never started Hardrock a chance.
 “DNS” includes both those who were on the wait list and those who withdrew from either the wait list or start list.

-- Veterans - 35 slots will be allocated to this lottery, which is for anyone who has five or more Hardrock finishes, with the following qualification: an applicant who DNFs in two consecutive attempts beginning in 2012 will be placed into the "Everyone else" pool until they complete the run in a subsequent year.
-Applicants will get one ticket for each previous Hardrock finish.
-The number in this pool is about the same as the number of 5-time finishers bypassing the lottery in each of the past few years, and so comes close to preserving this feature.
+- Veterans - 35 slots will be allocated to this lottery, which is for anyone who has five or more Hardrock finishes, with the following qualification: an applicant who DNFs in two consecutive attempts beginning in 2012 will be placed into the "Everyone Else" pool until they complete the run in a subsequent year.
+Applicants will get one ticket for each previous Hardrock finish, plus service tickets as described under "Never Starters".

-- Everyone else - 70 slots will be allocated to this lottery, which is for anyone not in one of the previous two lotteries.
-The algorithm for ticket allocation will be unchanged from the current one.
-Modeling suggests that the chances of being selected from this lottery will be better than under the current system.
+- Everyone Else - 70 slots will be allocated to this lottery, which is for anyone not in one of the previous two lotteries.
+The algorithm for ticket allocation is described below.

 Runners not selected in the first two lotteries WILL NOT be rolled over into the third lottery.
 If fewer than 35 "veterans" apply, the unused slots will be added to the "everyone else" pool.

 A separate wait list will be maintained for each lottery.
 When a runner withdraws from the start list, a runner will be taken from the wait list for the lottery from which the withdrawn runner was chosen.